Eight tips to help you cut your small business energy bill by up to 10%

-- Keep your fridges and freezers efficient by cleaning filters regularly and making sure they have enough space so they don’t overheat.
+- Keep your fridges and freezers efficient by cleaning filters regularly and ensuring they have enough space so they don’t overheat

 - Preheat cooking equipment at the manufacturer's recommended setting.

-- Consider replacing broilers with smooth or grooved griddles as they use much less energy.
+- Consider replacing broilers with smooth or grooved griddles, which use much less energy

 Extra mile saving: The next time you buy new appliances – from toasters to freezers - go for A+++ rated ones.
 They may cost a little more upfront but can make up for it in long-term energy savings.